tutorgen/hpit_services/README.md

 Now we can install HPIT.
 First, you will need the git command line tools.
 They can be downloaded from http://git-scm.com/download/win.

-After git is installed, run:
+After git is installed, open up the Git Bash program, cd to your working directory (I used ~/Documents/HPIT) and run:

 `git clone https://github.com/tutorgen/hpit_services`

 Now it is time to create your virtual environment.
+Switch back your your Windows Command Prompt.
 It is important that you are using the correct Python binary when creating the virtual environment.
 In our case, we used the command

-`virtualenv -p python env`
+`virtualenv -p C:\Python34\python.exe env`

-Where virtualenv is the binary for the compatible version of virtualenv, python is your Python 3.4 binary, and env is the directory that the virtual environment will live in.
+Where virtualenv is the binary for the compatible version of virtualenv, C:\Python32\python.exe is your Python 3.4 binary, and env is the directory that the virtual environment will live in.

 Next, activate the environment with the command `env\Scripts\activate.bat`.
 Your command prompt